nemocrys/opencgs/README.md

 # opencgs

-Validated open source crystal growth simulation.
+Open source crystal growth simulation.

 The project is developed and maintained by the [**Model experiments group**](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c486) at the Leibniz Institute for Crystal Growth (IKZ).